ipunkt/laravel-package-manager/README.md

 If you want to register package configuration you have to extend the `ConfigurationServiceProvider`.

+First of all, please add a protected `$packagePath` to your extended service provider class and give it a value for the package root folder like so: `protected $packagePath = __DIR__ . '/../../';`.
+This is necessary to mark your files relative to the package root.

 You have to add your configuration files in attribute `$configurationFiles`.
 File by file as array item.
 If you want to give an alias for config you have to set is array key.
 For example:

 Within your package you have a `config/config.php` and you want to have it published and merged as `my-package` you have to set it like so